nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/ g/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags and groups.
-*  `edit 3 m/ t/Borrowed $10` Edit the tags of the 3rd person to be `Borrowed $10` plus the existing tag of that person.
+*  `edit 3 m/ t/Borrowed 10 dollars` Edit the tags of the 3rd person to be `Borrowed 10 dollars` plus the existing tag of that person.
 *  `edit 3 m/ g/CS2103T` Edit the groups of the 3rd person to be `CS2103T` plus the existing groups of that person.

 ### Locating persons by name: `find`